-Fig.3: Yellow-legged gull and small shearwaters distribution in the Gulf of Lion.
-For these species, distribution was estimated in four different ways: using an occupancy model with detection/non-detection data, an N-mixture model with count data, a Resource Selection Function (RSF) with movement data, and an integrated model combining both movement and count data (RSF + N-mixture).
+Fig.3: Yellow-legged gull (Larus michaellis) and small shearwaters (Puffinus sp) distribution in the Gulf of Lion estimated in four different ways: using an occupancy model with detection/non-detection data, an N-mixture model with count data, a Resource Selection Function (RSF) with movement data, and an integrated model combining both movement and count data (RSF + N-mixture).
 The maps show the relative space-use and the associated uncertainty on the results, computed as the standard deviation on the prediction.

-Common Tern.
-The estimated distributions from each method show similar patterns.
+Common Tern. occupancy models and RSF show similar distribution patterns.
 However, the abundance estimates indicate a much more coastal distribution.
 While Common Terns can be found slightly offshore, the majority are concentrated along the coast and in the lake behind the coastline.

 Little Gull.
-The patterns from each method are quite similar, with highly used areas on the west and east sides of the Gulf, far from the coast.
-The main difference arises in the center of the Gulf and the slope area, where species occurrence is predicted to be high, but abundance is estimated to be medium.
+The distribution patterns from each method are quite similar, with highly used pelagic areas on the west and east sides of the Gulf.
+The main difference arises in the center of the Gulf and the slope area, where species occurrence is predicted to be contrasted between pelagic and coastal seas, while relative space-use estimated from N-mixture method is more homogeneous.

 Yellow-legged Gull.
 Similar to the Common Tern, the distribution based on occurrence and abundance shifts towards the coast.
 Yellow-legged Gulls are the most abundant species in the study area and can be found almost everywhere.
 However, they remain very coastal, with most individuals staying near the coast.

 Small Shearwaters (Yelkouan and Balearic Shearwaters).
-Both occurrence and abundance are predicted to be high near the Rhone mouth.
+Both occurrence and abundance are predicted to be high near the Rhone mouth (the Camargue estuarine).
 The species is expected to occur over a much wider area than the places where high individual abundance is found.

 Comparison and integration of movement data with count

-The results obtained from movement data using RSF are consistent with those derived from count data.
+The results obtained from movement data using RSF are consistent with those derived from count data using N-mixture data (Figure 3).
 For both Yellow-legged Gulls and small shearwaters, the maps produced are similar (refer to the appendix for other species).
-However, a notable difference is observed for the Yellow-legged Gull: the map based on telemetry data displays a West-East pattern with very low predicted space use in the western part of the Gulf, whereas the N-mixture model predicts similar space use for both the western and eastern parts of the Gulf.
+However, a notable difference is observed for the Yellow-legged Gull: the RSF map displays a West-East pattern with very low predicted space use in the western part of the Gulf, whereas the N-mixture model predicts similar space use for both the western and eastern parts of the Gulf.
 In other word, predicted space-use is higher on the eastern side with RSF, which coincide to the side where Yellow-legged gulls were equipped.
 Regarding the integration of movement and count data (RSF + N-mixture), the model results appear to be influenced more by the movement data than by the count data.

 Seabird spatial vulnerability to wind farm